top of page

 1:14 And others came bringing their rods green, as they received them from the angel; and the most part of the multitude gave up their rods in this state; and the angel rejoiced exceedingly at these; these also stood apart.
 15 And others gave up their rods green and with shoots, these also stood apart; and at these again the angel rejoiced exceedingly.
 16 And others gave up their rods green and with shoots; and their shoots had, as it were, a kind of fruit.
 And those men were exceeding gladsome, whose rods were found in this state.
 And over them the angel exulted, and the shepherd was very gladsome over them.

-The Green Rods w/shoots & some fruit: These are they who overcame the devil in their wrestling by suffering for the law.
+1. The Green Rods w/shoots & some fruit: These are they who overcame the devil in their wrestling by suffering for the law.
 (They had white raiment.
 Also men given crowns by Michael and were sent into the Tower)

-The Green Rods w/ shoots but no fruit: These are those that are persecuted for the law, but did not suffer yet nor deny their law.
+2. The Green Rods w/ shoots but no fruit: These are those that are persecuted for the law, but did not suffer yet nor deny their law.
 (They had white raiment.
 Also a seal was set upon them and they were sent into the Tower)

-3:6 "Who then, Sir," say I, "are they that have been crowned and go into the tower?" ["As many," saith he, "as wrestled with the devil and overcame him in their wrestling, are crowned:] these are they that suffered for the law.3[69]:7 But the others, who likewise gave up their rods green and with shoots, though not with fruit, are they that were persecuted for the law, but did not suffer nor yet deny their law.
+3:6 "Who then, Sir," say I, "are they that have been crowned and go into the tower?" ["As many," saith he, "as wrestled with the devil and overcame him in their wrestling, are crowned:] these are they that suffered for the law.
+7 But the others, who likewise gave up their rods green and with shoots, though not with fruit, are they that were persecuted for the law, but did not suffer nor yet deny their law.
 8 But they that gave them up green just as they received them, are sober and righteous men, who walked altogether in a pure heart and have kept the commandments of the Lord.

-These faithful men gladden the angels and receive reward for their good works in performing acceptable faithfulness to keep the commandments:
+• These faithful men gladden the angels and receive reward for their good works in performing acceptable faithfulness to keep the commandments:

 2:1 And the angel of the Lord commanded crowns to be brought.
 And crowns were brought, made as it were of palm branches; and he crowned the men that had given up the rods which had the shoots and some fruit, and sent them away into the tower.

-For further edification on the Good Desire, the Seven Women who support the Church, and the Twelve Virgins, check out the website tab: "What are the Fruits of the Spirit?:" https://www.hebrewreaders.com/what-are-the-fruits-of-the-spirit
+For further edification on the Good Desire, the Seven Women who support the Church, and the Twelve Virgins, check out the website tab: "What are the Fruits of the Spirit?:"

 2:2 And the others also he sent into the tower, even those who had given up the rods green and with shoots, but the shoots were without fruit; and he set a seal upon them.
 3 And all they that went into the tower had the same raiment, white as snow.
 4 And those that had given up their rods green as they received them, he sent away, giving them a white robe, and seals.

-Those w/ Hope of Repentance
+Those with Hope of Repentance

 Shepherd of Hermas Parable 8